knpuniversity/ansible/knpu/php-ini-config.md

 ```
 ***

+If we need more goodies later, we can add them.
 Flip over to your terminal and try it!

 ```terminal
 ansible-playbook ansible/playbook.yml -i ansible/hosts.ini